-For the proposed project parcel 245-000-007-05-000, the area is designated as not prime farmland.
-The project area is located in the mountainous area of Orocovis with irregular topography.
-The two areas where the land will be conditioned have dense vegetation and some slopes throughout the parcel, refer to Photo 1 to 4.
-The area for the proposed storage to be repaired is on a slight slope but the ground where the storage is already located is flat, refer to Photo 5 and 6.
-In the project area we have Naranjito silty clay loam 40 to 60 percent slopes (NaF) in the western part.
-This is a steep and very steep, well drained soils on strongly dissected uplands.
-The land has been used for agricultural uses for more than 20 years and the proposed project will not change the land use associated with these placements.
-The closer Final Critical Habitat is located 57,701 feet from the project location, see Figure 5: Critical Habitats Map.
-There is an unnamed creek that crosses the middle of the parcel, see Figure 6: Wetlands Map.
+The proposed project parcel 244-050-095-53-000 is designated as Not Prime Farmland, See Figure 4: Farmland Protection Map.
+The project area is located in the rural mountainous area of Orocovis.
+The storage will be installed next to a slope on a flat surface, where the previous warehouse was located.
+The storage will be placed on a concrete floor, refer to Photo 1 and Photo 2.
+The soil in this area has been classified as Mucara clay, 40 to 60 percent slopes (MxF).
+This soil is moderately deep, very steep and well drained.
+The land has been used for agricultural uses for over 10 years and the proposed project will not change the land use associated with these placements.
+The construction of the warehouse won't involve tree removal, however, clearing vegetation, like grass, might be necessary, but its impact would be minimal given that the new warehouse will occupy the same area as the previous storage was located before Hurricane Maria in 2017.
+The closer Final Critical Habitat is located 52,049 feet from the project location, see Figure 5: Critical Habitats Map.
+There are no wetlands on or near the project activity area, see Figure 6: Wetlands Map.